awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 # Allowing users in other accounts to use a CMK<a name="key-policy-modifying-external-accounts"></a>

-You can allow IAM users or roles in one AWS account to use a customer master key \(CMK\) in a different AWS account\.
-You can add these permissions when you create the CMK or change the permissions for an existing CMK\.
+You can allow IAM users or roles in a different AWS account to use a customer master key \(CMK\) in your account for the following operations: [Cryptographic operations](concepts.md#cryptographic-operations), [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html), [GetKeyRotationStatus](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyRotationStatus.html), [GetPublicKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetPublicKey.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/ListGrants.html), and [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/RevokeGrant.html)\.
+Cross\-account access requires permission in the key policy of the CMK and in an IAM policy in the external user's account\.

+For details about using CMKs in different accounts for AWS KMS operations, see [Using CMKs in other accounts](#cross-account-use) and the **Cross\-account use** section in each API description in the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.

 **Warning**
 Be cautious about giving principals permissions to use your CMKs\.
 Whenever possible, follow the *least privilege* principle\.
 Give users access only to the CMKs they need for only the operations they require\.